mthiebaux/JSNtemplate/README.md

 <img src="./images/express_client.png" width="500">

 * Comparing a bare-bones CJS server with full featured 'express' server module and beyond.
-This is a series of independent client-server web apps, which build progressively on each other by introducing functionality from established node modules.
+This is a series of independent client-server web apps, which build progressively on each other by introducing functionality from established npm modules.

 * These utility templates make implementing a flexible server API an easy task, and demonstrate versatile vanilla RPC (remote procedure) support.
 With RPC, the challenge was to share a single library source file that both client and server can call, which can create conflicts between CJS and ESM module configurations.